ericrisco/nanobanana-hackaton/README.md

 **Transform satellite imagery into artistic street-level interpretations using AI**

-Terraformer is an innovative web application that takes satellite imagery from any location on Earth and uses Google's Gemini AI to generate creative, street-level views populated by different inhabitants across various time periods and artistic styles.
+Terraformer is an innovative web application that takes satellite imagery from any location on Earth and uses Google's Gemini 2.5 Flash Image Preview (commonly known as "Nano Banana") to generate creative, street-level views populated by different inhabitants across various time periods and artistic styles.

+## 🍌 Nano Banana 48 Hour Challenge

+This project was created for the **Nano Banana 48 Hour Challenge**, hosted by Google DeepMind from September 6-7, 2025.
+The hackathon showcases the power of Gemini 2.5 Flash Image Preview ("Nano Banana"), Google's state-of-the-art image generation model that enables dynamic creation, world knowledge integration, and reality blending.

+**What makes this special:**
+- 🧠 **World Knowledge Integration**: The AI understands real locations and landmarks
+- 🎨 **Dynamic Visual Creation**: Transform any place with artistic styles and creative populations
+- 🔄 **Reality Blending**: Mix real satellite imagery with imaginative interpretations
+- 🗺️ **Geographic Intelligence**: Leverages Google Maps data for accurate location context

+The challenge was to build something that "transforms how we interact with visuals and deliver something that wasn't possible before" - and Terraformer does exactly that by turning any location on Earth into a personalized, artistic street-level experience.

 ## ✨ Features